ARM-software/CMSIS-Stream/Documentation/Events.md

 There is an additional argument to the lambda : `bool isShared`.

 It is true if the buffer is shared : if there are several references to the buffer.

+The events are passed by rvalue reference to the handler (`processEvent` in a node or the application handler).
+The reason is related to the ref count : using `const Event&` would introduce an untracked sharing that would not be reflected in the ref count.

 # Integrate the events in your application